mattclegg/silverstripe-doc-restructuring/master/cms/docs/topics/testing/testing-guide-intro.md

 Everyone has a different set of ideas about what makes good code, and particular preferences towards a certain style of logic.
 At the same time, frameworks and programming languages provide clear conventions and design idioms that guide code towards a certain common style.

 If all this ranting and raving about the importance of testing hasn't made got you thinking that you want to write tests then we haven't done our job well enough!
-But the key question still remains - //"where do I start?"//.
+But the key question still remains - *"where do I start?"*.

 To turn the key in the lock and answer this question, we need to look at how automated testing fits into the different aspects of the SilverStripe platform.
 There are some significant differences in goals and focus between different layers of the system and interactions between the core, and various supporting modules.